 Logue is a community arts and content creation studio that creates social dialogue.
-Rooted in the principles of journalism, Logue helps ideas take flight through emotive and credible storytelling.
 We believe in staying grounded, relevant and purposeful, and are drawn to social advocacy opportunities both on digital and experiential fronts.
-In this digital age, creating awareness is not enough.
-We aspire to inspire action with the work we do.
+As of May 2017, we have joined the Lien Foundation and are no longer taking on commercial work.

 Values are everything.
 This is the way we live – with empathy, efficiency and an explorer’s mind.
 Armed with these values, we delight in new adventures to explore the possibilities of digital storytelling and deliver effective stories told with heart.

 From ideation to delivery, our method of content creation is based on values of professionalism, honest relationships and love for what we do.

 Jean Qingwen Loo derives her energy from creating purposeful work, powered by an artistic vision rooted in advocating values that shape the world.
 It is on this basis that she founded Logue in 2008.
 Her journalistic experience on the field is the bedrock of Logue’s multifaceted ability in creative direction and production to communicate any story at hand.
 Jean works with organizations that share the same ideals as joint advocates for a social cause, as well as directly with participants through her art.
 It is in these collaborations that she has grown as a visual storyteller and person, which she hopes has in turn helped to give voice to communities that need one.
 Jean’s photography has been exhibited at venues like the Esplanade and National Museum and recognised at the International Photography Awards.
 She was also featured in Female and Asian Photography as an emerging talent and mentors youths through programmes like NOISE Singapore.

 Creative Strategist, Writing Lead